 Since Japan is a country that celebrates its rich historic culture by promoting its art scene, creative jobs are also well paying.
 The average salary in Japan of Art Directors is 550,000 JPY per month while an architect can earn around 600,000 JPY per month.
 Teachers in most countries are underappreciated and earn a minimum wage.
 However, in Japan, that is not the case.
 Even school teachers, depending on their teaching level, can earn an average income of 400,000 JPY per month.

-Salary Distribution According to Education Background
+What is the Salary Distribution According to Education Background in Japan?

 Gaining a higher education in order to secure a financially stable future is everyone’s goal.
 This is because salary prospects largely vary according to one’s educational background.
 The more qualified an individual is in the academic department, the more they can count on a hefty salary.

 People with a Certificate or Diploma can expect to have 17% higher average salary in Japan than those with only a High School diploma.
 Upon gaining a Bachelor’s Degree, a further 24% rise in the average salary is to be expected.